Yinkaxlusive/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
+The physical act of pressing the "g" key sends an interrupt signal to the operating system.
-The following sections explain the physical keyboard actions and the OS interrupts.
-When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+The browser receives the event indicating the "g" key press Auto-complete functions within the browser are activated.
-Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
-Most of these algorithms sort and prioritize results based on search history, bookmarks, cookies, and popular searches from the internet as a whole.
-As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it.
+Depending on your browser's algorithm and browsing mode, various suggestions are presented in the dropdown below the URL bar.
+Algorithms sort and prioritize suggestions based on factors like search history, bookmarks, cookies, and popular internet searches.
+As you type "google.com," multiple code blocks execute, refining the suggestions with each keypress.
+The algorithm may even predict and suggest "google.com" before you finish typing it.

 The "enter" key bottoms out
 ---------------------------